lf94/png2linetext/README.md

-# png2linetext
+# img2utf

-Transform PNG to textual line art!
+Transform images to textual line art!

 Images require pre-processing to come out nice.
 It's expected that users will do the following:

 1. Apply gaussian blur to remove noise and details.
 2. Remove the color from the image.
-3. Resize the image to 240px width (80 characters) and round the height to the nearest number divisible by 3.
-4. Apply an edge detection algorithm.
+3. Apply an edge detection algorithm.
-5. Invert the image to see the line art.
+4. Invert the image to see the line art.
-6. Run this program on the image.
+5. Run this program on the image.

-Usage is simple: `png2linetext image.png`
+Usage is simple: `cargo run image.png`

-If the width and height are not divisible by 3, the program will crash.

 ## Explanation